MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/agisoft-metashape.md

 This tutorial walks you through the process of using Agisoft Metashape photogrammetry software to create a 3D model that you can use in Microsoft Dynamics 365 mixed-reality applications.

-This document is created strictly for informative purposes to demonstrate how Agisoft Metashape works with Microsoft Dynamics 365 mixed-reality applications.
+This document is created strictly for informative purposes to demonstrate how Agisoft Metashape works with Dynamics 365 mixed-reality applications.
 Microsoft Corporation is not affiliated with, is not a partner to, and does not endorse or sponsor
 Agisoft or any of Agisoft’s products.